sanjida99/rmghc-workshop-19/README.md

   """
 ```

+Lastly, let's publish the results of this process to a directory that is more interpretable with `publishDir "results"` which we will place above the `input:` line.

 Now let's run nextflow again and view the output in the `results` directory.

 ## Run the RNA-seq analysis pipeline with nextflow